Uses of podcasting: Physical and mental health

-Public services
+Other public services

 Podcasts have been used for advocacy.
-The 5,500 locked out staff of the Canadian Broadcasting Corporation were podcasting news and other programming during August and September 2005.
+The 5,500 locked-out staff of the Canadian Broadcasting Corporation were podcasting news and other programming during August and September 2005.

 Podcasts have been used by law enforcement.
-In 2020, both the Chambersburg Police department in Pennsylvania and the Mount Pleasant Police Department of South Carolina released a podcast in 2020 to provide a way for the community to get to know the department's officers.
+In 2020, both the Chambersburg Police department in Pennsylvania and the Mount Pleasant Police Department of South Carolina released a podcast to provide a way for the community to get to know the department's officers.

 News outlets distribute supplemental audio or video via podcasts.
 For example, Wikinews began to podcast its News Briefs in 2005.
 Companies also use podcasts to distribute their multimedia news to journalists and consumers through companies like MultiVu.
 In 2006, the online magazine Slate began textcasting articles to their readers, by attaching a written article to a blank audio file and delivering the content to readers through their regular podcasting mechanism.